calcuff/DupeData/README.md

 My program currently requires only one of the tests to pass in order for a record to be deemed a potential duplicate, however I can see scenarios where expansion of the search criteria could be useful if too many false positives start to filter into our results.

+### Editor's Note
+Migrated from [https://github.com/calcuff/Duplicate-Data] to the Maven managed project here.
+Follow back to see any tracked changes.